schacon/git-lighthouse/README.txt

 git config lighthouse.projectId 8994
 git config lighthouse.email name@email.com
 git config lighthouse.password asdqwe

+You can also setup an alias, if you prefer 'git lh' to 'git-lh':

+git config alias.lh '!git-lh'

 Then, you can list open tickets with patches: